jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 	- EC2 (Dedicated Hosts, Capacity Reservation)
 	- Aurora DB Clusters can be shared.
 	- All accounts must belong to the same organization
+- OrganizationAccountAccessRole: used in the management account to operate on member account
+- Use tagging standards for billing purpose
+- Enable CloudTrail on all accounts, send logs to central S3 account
+- Send CloudWatch Logs to central logging account
+- Consolidated billing features (or) all features (default)
+- Consolidated billing features:
+    - Consolidated Billing across all accounts - single payment method
+    - Pricing benefits from aggregated usage (volume discount for EC2, S3…)
+    - Reserved Instances (RI) benefits

+### Service Control Policies (SCP)
+- Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs
+- SCP must have an explicit Allow (does not allow anything by default)
+- Explicit Deny at a higher level OU impacts all children OU & corresponding accounts.
+- Use CloudWatch Events to monitor non compliant tags

 ## Deep Dive: